plforacle/mysql-enterprise/security-user/security-user.md

     <copy>SELECT * FROM employees;</copy>
     ```

-## Task 3: Use appuser connection
+## Task 3: Use appuser1 connection
-1. Close and reopen the appuser connection for the user, then repeat above commands.
+1. Close and reopen the appuser1 connection for the user, then repeat above commands.
 There is a difference?

     **![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) mysql>**